-Gender Impact Assessment (GIA) Status Does this Council report recommendation a) Introduce a new policy, program a service; or and/or YES b) Is it a review of a policy, program a service; and/or A GIA has been completed. that directly and significantly impacts the public?
-NO 🗵 A GIA is not required.
-Link to Gender Impact Assessment Not app plicable
+Gender Impact Assessment (GIA) Status Does this Council report recommendation a) Introduce a new policy, program a service; or d/or YES □ b) Is it a review of a policy, program a service; d/or A GIA has I peen completed. that directly and significantly impacts the public NO 🖂 A GIA is no t required.
+Link to Gender Impact Assessment Not applicable